Prism: Cost-Efficient Multi-LLM Serving via GPU Memory Ballooning

-\textbf{Memory management in LLM serving.} vAttention~\cite{prabhu2024vattentiondynamicmemorymanagement} and vTensor~\cite{vtensor} also leverage CUDA virtual memory APIs~\cite{cuda-vmm} to decouple physical and virtual memory allocation.
-However, their purpose is to reduce programming complexity and improve kernel efficiency for serving a single model.
-In addition, their approaches need to reimplement the entire stack of current inference engines, while our method preserves compatibility with the widely used PagedAttention~\cite{kwon2023efficient} mechanism.
+\textbf{Memory management in LLM serving.} vAttention~\cite{prabhu2024vattentiondynamicmemorymanagement} and vTensor~\cite{vtensor} use CUDA virtual memory APIs~\cite{cuda-vmm} to decouple physical and virtual memory allocation.
+However, their purpose is to simplify programming and improve kernel efficiency for single-LLM serving.
+In addition, they require re-implementing a large portion of the current inference engine stack, while our method preserves compatibility with the widely used PagedAttention~\cite{kwon2023efficient} mechanism.

-\textbf{GPU sharing techniques.} In addition to native GPU sharing mechanisms (\ie, MPS~\cite{nvidiaMIG} and MIG~\cite{nvidiaMIG}) and widely adopted fractional GPU techniques~\cite{fractionalGPUs, ailiyun, runai}, recent research has proposed more advanced GPU sharing strategies~\cite{zhang2025sgdrc, zhang2025improving, ng2023paella, strati2024orion, han2022microsecond, han2024pantheon}.
-However, these techniques primarily focus on compute resource sharing and lack support for memory coordination, which is a central challenge in multi-LLM serving due to the memory-intensive, auto-regressive nature of generation.
-Another line of work, such as S-LoRA~\cite{sheng2023s} and dLoRA~\cite{wu2024dlora}, adderess scenarios involving a single large base model with many lightweight adapters.
-In contrast, \tool targets a broader setting by enabling serving of multiple large base models cost efficiently.